Optimal transport maps, majorization, and log-subharmonic measures: Introduction

 \subsection{Acknowledgments}

 We thank Alessio Figalli and Cole Graham for useful conversations.
-We thank Rupert Frank for explaining to us the mixed state case of the Wehrl conjecture, Emanuel Milman for Remark \ref{rem:compose}, and Ramon van Handel for pointing the applicability of our results to two-dimensional Coulomb gases.
+We thank Rupert Frank for explaining to us the mixed state case of the Wehrl conjecture, Emanuel Milman for Remark \ref{rem:compose}, Ramon van Handel for pointing the applicability of our results to two-dimensional Coulomb gases, and Ammari Bader for pointing out a mistake in a previous version of Theorem \ref{thm:Coulomb}.
+We also thank the anonymous referee for their helpful comments.

 This material is based upon work supported by the National Science Foundation under Award Number DMS-2331920 and DMS 2055686.
 G.D.P. also acknowledges the support of the Simons Foundation.